Supporting Universal Health Coverage by modelling physical accessibility to health care

 About

-Since May 2018, UNICEF is contributing to the maintenance of AccessMod 5 and the development of new functionalities.
+From 2018 to 2021, UNICEF contributed to the maintenance of AccessMod 5 and the development of new functionalities.

 The license attached to AccessMod 5 is the GNU GPL V3.
 However, there is an additional WHO “TERMS OF USE AND SOFTWARE LICENSE AGREEMENT” that you must agree to in order to use AccessMod 5.0.
 Please read this document carefully when downloading AccessMod.